ANSI art: Scene

 The ANSI artform found wide popularity and distribution on BBS systems throughout North America and the world.
-Its use of standard computer symbols and colors by particularly talented individuals made it somewhat of a 'cult' art form and provided a springboard for talented computer artists in later years.
+Its use of standard computer symbols and colors by particularly talented individuals made it somewhat of "cult" art form and provided a springboard for talented computer artists in later years.

-This form gave rise to a 'scene', or subculture community of artists who created competitive groups, similar to hackers (and sometimes overlapping these groups).
-These groups would assemble their best, most current art into downloadable 'packs' for distribution on BBS systems.
-These could be simply zipped packs of loose art with some text files explaining them, or encoded programs that displayed the art, sometimes with music in MOD format accompanying.
+This form gave rise to a "scene", or subculture community of artists who created competitive groups, similar to hackers (and sometimes overlapping these groups).
+These groups would assemble their best, most current art into downloadable "packs" for distribution on BBS systems.
+These could be simply zipped packs of loose art with some text files explaining them, or encoded programs that displayed the art, sometimes with accompanying music in MOD format.